04. Eternal Winds

 The next encounter is further south, in the Sea of Equatorial Doldrums.

 It is, by no means, a windless sea.
-Trade winds from the northern and southern hemispheres collide here and become updrafts.
+Trade winds from the northern and Southern Hemispheres collide here and become updrafts.
 It is an east-west band several hundred kilometers wide from north to south.
 It is also a place of unstable weather, with fickle winds coming and going.

 Almost every day, squall clouds accompanied by gusty winds visit the calm, swell-free surface of the water and bring down large drops of passing rain.